 - publish University and alumni publications

-All information is processed under a legal basis to comply with the General Data Protection Regulation.
-Information on these legal bases is given below.
+All information is processed under a legal basis to comply with UK Data Protection Legislation.

 In certain circumstances, we need your personal data to comply with our contractual obligations.